linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 01 What Is Mathematics.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
-cssclasses: academia
-title: Chapter 1
+title: Chapter 01 What Is Mathematics
-linter-yaml-title-alias: Chapter 1
+parent_directory: I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics
+formatted: 2025-12-21 09:20:00 AM
+formatter_model: grok-code-fast-1
+cli-tool: opencode
 primary_tags:
-  - mit prof. fox
+- mathematical proofs
+- pythagorean theorem
+- mathematical reasoning
 - mathematical arguments
-  - specific example
-  - new things
-  - even cases
-  - three words
-  - two types
+- mathematical truth
 secondary_tags:
-  - new mathematical discoveries
 - mathematical induction
-  - related ideas
+- mathematical discoveries
-  - mathematician gödel
+- triangle geometry
+- mathematical proof examples
-  - only answer/s. problem
+- mathematical problem solving
+- mathematical thinking
+- mathematical creativity
+- mathematical verification
-  - other arguments
+- mathematical explanations
-  - some context-dependent ingenuity
-  - even natural numbers
-  - any one topic
-  - whole numbers
+- mathematical foundations
-tags_extracted: 2025-12-18T17:56:32.693767
-tags_method: max_quality_v1
+cssclasses: academia
 ---

-# Chapter 1

-# What Is Mathematics?
+# Chapter 01 What Is Mathematics

-# 1.1 Truths and Proofs
+## 1.1 Truths and Proofs

 How do you know whether something is true or not?
 Surely, you've been told that the angles of a triangle add to  $180^{\circ}$ , for example, but how do you know for sure?
 What if you met an alien who had never studied basic geometry?
 How could you convince him/her/it that this fact is true?
 In a way, this is what mathematics is all about: devising new statements, deciding somehow whether they are true or false, and explaining these findings to other people (or aliens, as the case may be).
 Unfortunately, it seems like many people think mathematicians spend their days multiplying large numbers together; in actuality, though, mathematics is a far more creative and writing-based discipline than its widely-perceived role as ever-more-complicated arithmetic.
 One aim of this book is to convince you of this fact, but that's merely a bonus.
 This book's main goals are to show you what mathematical thinking, problem-solving, and proof-writing are really all about, to show you how to do those things, and to show you how much fun they really are!

 As a side note, you might even wonder "What does it mean for something to be true?"
 A full discussion of this question would delve into philosophy, psychology, and maybe linguistics, and we don't really want to get into that.
 The main idea in the context of mathematics, though, is that something is true only if we can show it to be true always.
 We know  $1 + 1 = 2$  always and forever.
 It doesn't matter if it's midnight or noon, we can rest assured that equation will hold true.
 (Have you ever thought about how to show such a fact, though?
 It's actually quite difficult!
 A book called the Principia Mathematica does this from "first principles" and it takes the authors many, many pages to even get to  $1 + 1 = 2!$ ) This is quite different from, perhaps, other sciences.
 If we conduct a physical experiment 10 times and the same result occurs, do we know that this will always happen?
 What if we do the experiment a million times?
 A billion?
 At what point have we actually proven anything?
 In mathematics, repeated experimentation is not a viable proof!
-We would need to

-find an argument that shows why such a phenomenon would always occur.
+We would need to find an argument that shows why such a phenomenon would always occur.
 As an example, there is a famous open problem in mathematics called the Goldbach Conjecture.
 It is unknown, as of now, whether it is true or not, even though it has been verified by computer simulations up until a value of roughly  $10^{18}$ .
 That's a huge number, but it is still not enough to know whether the conjecture is True or False.
 Do you see the difference?
 We mathematicians like to prove facts, and checking a bunch of values but not all of them does not constitute a proof.

-# 1.1.1 Triangle Tangle
+### 1.1.1 Triangle Tangle

 We've introduced the idea of a proof by talking about what we hope proofs to accomplish, and why we would care so much about them.
 You might wonder, then, how one can define a proof.
 This is actually a difficult idea to address!
 To approach this idea, we are going to present several different mathematical arguments.
 We want you to read along with them, and think about whether they are convincing.
 Do they prove something?
 Are they correct?
 Are they understandable?
 How do they make you feel?
 Think about them on your own and develop some opinions, and then read along with our discussion.